bvalosek/sack/README.md

 the knowledge of *how to create* other dependency objects, and simply rely on expressing *what kind* of objects we need.

+This facilitates testing, as complex dependencies that are injected can be substituted with [mocks](http://en.wikipedia.org/wiki/Mock_object), and the consuming classes are not tied to a specific implementation.

 ## Usage